FrankenApps/Avalonia-CustomTitleBarTemplate/README.md

 ## Supported Platforms
 * Windows (Fluent Light / Dark) [Default Theme is in the works]
-* MacOS (Coming very soon)
+* MacOS (Fluent Light / Dark) [Not recommended to use, unless you customize the style to match your application.]
-* Linux (Coming soon; Ubuntu styled) For Linux the default behaviour will be to use the native title bar, because there are too many desktop environments.
+* Linux [For Linux the default behaviour will be to use the native title bar, because there are too many desktop environments and configuration options.]

 ## How to run
 * Clone Repo `git clone https://github.com/FrankenApps/Avalonia-CustomTitleBarTemplate.git`